Combining Tree-Search, Generative Models, and Nash Bargaining Concepts in Game-Theoretic Reinforcement Learning: Game-Theoretic Opponent Modeling

 \subsection{Empirical Game Nash Bargaining Solution}

+In contrast to non-cooperative game theory, bargaining theory considers scenarios where players' utilities are not entirely in conflict, and need to negotiate to achieve a possible cooperative outcome.
+The \term{Nash Bargaining solution} (NBS) selects a Pareto-optimal payoff profile that uniquely satisfies axioms specifying desirable properties of invariance, symmetry, and independence of irrelevant alternatives~\cite{Nash50NBS,Ponsati97}.
+The axiomatic characterization of NBS abstracts away the process by which said outcomes are obtained through strategic interaction.

+Define the set of achievable payoffs as all expected utilities $u_i(\bx)$ under a joint-policy profile $\bx$.
+Denote the disagreement outcome of player $i$, which is the payoff it gets if no agreement is achieved, as $d_i$.
+The NBS is the set of policies that maximizes the \term{Nash bargaining score} (A.K.A. {\it Nash product}):

+which, when $N = 2$, leads to a quadratic program (QP) with the constraints derived from the policy space structure~\cite{GriffinNBS}.
+However, even in this simplest case of two-player matrix games, the non-concave objective poses a problem for most QP solvers.
+Furthermore, scaling to $N$ players requires higher-order polynomial solvers.

-Instead, we propose an algorithm based on (projected) gradient ascent~\cite{Singh00IGA,BoydVandenberghe}.
-Let $\bx \in \Delta(\itPi)$ represent a distribution over joint strategies in an empirical game.
-Let $u_i(\bx) = \bE_{\pi \sim \bx} [ u_i(\pi) ]$ be the expected utility for player $i$ under the joint distribution $\bx$.
-Let $\Pi_{i \in \cN} (u_i(\bx) - d_i)$ be the Nash product defined in Equation~\ref{eq:nash-product}.
-In practice, $d_i$ is either clearly defined from the context, or is set as a value that is lower than the minimum achievable payoff of $i$ in $ \Delta(\itPi)$.
-We restrict $u_i(\bx) - d_i > 0$ for all $i, \bx$.
-Note that the Nash product is non-concave, so instead of maximizing it, we maximize the \defword{log Nash product} $g(\bx) =$
+Instead of using higher-order polynomial solvers, we propose an algorithm based on (projected) gradient ascent~\cite{Singh00IGA,BoydVandenberghe}.
+Note that the Nash product is non-concave, so instead of maximizing it, we maximize the \term{log Nash product} $g(\bx) =$

 which has the same maximizers as \eqref{eq:nash-product}, and is a sum of concave functions, hence concave.
 The process is depicted in Algorithm~\ref{alg:nbs-gradient}; $\texttt{Proj}$ is the $\ell_2$ projection onto the simplex.
+We can prove it has a convergence rate of $O(T^{-1/2})$.
+For a proof, see App.
+C.

 \begin{theorem} Assume any deal is better than no deal by $\kappa > 0$, i.e., $u_i(\bx) - d_i \ge \kappa > 0$ for all $i, \bx$.
-Let $\{\bx^t\}$ be the sequence generated by Algorithm~\ref{alg:nbs-gradient} with starting point $\bx^0 = \vert \itPi \vert^{-1} \mathbf{1}$ and step size sequence $\alpha^t = \frac{\kappa \sqrt{(\vert \itPi \vert-1)/\vert \itPi \vert}}{u^{\max} n} (t+1)^{-1/2}$.
+Let $\{\bx^t\}$ be the sequence generated by Algorithm~\ref{alg:nbs-gradient} with starting point $\bx^0 = \vert \itPi \vert^{-1} \mathbf{1}$ and step size sequence $\alpha^t = \frac{\kappa \sqrt{(\vert \itPi \vert-1)/\vert \itPi \vert}}{u^{\max} N} (t+1)^{-1/2}$.
 Then, for all $t > 0$ one has

 where $u^{\max} = \max_{i,\bx} u_{i}(\bx)$, $\vert \itPi \vert$ is the number of possible pure joint strategies, and $\bx$ is assumed to be a joint correlation device ($\mu$). \end{theorem}